hasura/graphql-engine/graphql/manual/event-triggers/serverless.rst

 Whenever an update happens to the ``notes`` table, we want to insert a row into the ``note_revision`` table.

-For this we :doc:`setup an event trigger <create-trigger>` on ``UPDATE`` to the ``notes`` table which calls an AWS Lamda function.
+For this we :doc:`setup an event trigger <create-trigger>` on ``UPDATE`` to the ``notes`` table which calls an AWS Lambda function.
 The AWS Lambda function itself uses a GraphQL mutation to insert a new row into the ``note_revision`` table.
 As the :doc:`event trigger payload <payload>` in case of updates gives us both the old and the new data, we can store the old note data in our revision table.